A Unified Framework for Inference in Network Models with Degree Heterogeneity and Homophily: Model

 \section{Model}

-Let $G_n$ be an undirected graph on $n\geq 2$ nodes labeled by ``1, \ldots, n".
+Let $G_n$ be an undirected graph on $n\geq 2$ nodes labeled by ``$1, \ldots, n$".
 Let $A=(a_{ij})_{n\times n}$ be the adjacency matrix of $G_n$, where $a_{ij}$ is the weight of the edge between nodes $i$ and $j$.
-We don't consider the self-loops here, i.e., $a_{ii}=0$.
+We do not consider self-loops here, i.e., $a_{ii}=0$.
 The graph $G_n$ may be weighted or unweighted.
 If the edge weight $a_{ij}$ is an indicator (present or absent), then $G_n$ is unweighted (or called a simple graph).
 If $a_{ij}$ takes values from a set of positive integers (e.g., the number of papers collaborated by authors $i$ and $j$ in coauthor networks), then the graph $G_n$ is weighted.
-Moreover, $a_{ij}$ could be continuous (e.g., the calling time between two peoples in telephone networks).
+Moreover, $a_{ij}$ could be continuous (e.g., the call time between two peoples).
 Let $d_i= \sum_{j \neq i} a_{ij}$ be the degree of node $i$ and $d=(d_1, \ldots, d_n)^\top$ be the degree sequence of the graph $G_n$.
 We also observe a vector $z_{ij}$, the covariate information attached to the edge between nodes $i$ and $j$.
-The covariate $z_{ij}$ can be formed according to the similarity or dissimilarity between node attributes $x_i$ and $x_j$.
+The covariate $z_{ij}$ can be formed according to the similarity or dissimilarity between node attributes $x_i$ and $x_j$ for nodes $i$ and $j$.
 Specifically, $z_{ij}$ can be represented through a symmetric function $g(\cdot, \cdot)$ with $z_i$ and $z_j$ as its arguments.
-As an example if $x_{i1}$ and $x_{i2}$ are location coordinates, then $z_{ij} =[(x_{i1}- x_{j1})^2 + (x_{i2} - x_{j2})^2]^{1/2}$, denoting the Euclidean distance between $i$ and $j$.
+As an example if $x_{i1}$ and $x_{i2}$ are location coordinates, then $z_{ij} =[(x_{i1}- x_{j1})^2 + (x_{i2} - x_{j2})^2]^{1/2}$ denotes the Euclidean distance between $i$ and $j$.

 We mainly focus on network models with two typical network features: the degree heterogeneity and homophily.
-The first is measured by a set of unobserved degree parameters $\{\beta_i\}_{i=1}^n$ and the second by the regression coefficients $\gamma$ of the pairwise covariates.
-Instead of imposing a global probability distribution on the graph $G_n$, we only specify the marginal distribution on each edge induced from some global probability distribution on $G_n$.
-We assume that the marginal probability density function of the edge variables $a_{ij}$'s conditional on the unobserved degree effects and observed covariates has the following form:
+The first is measured by a set of unobserved degree parameters $\{\beta_i\}_{i=1}^n$ and the second by the regression coefficient $\gamma$ of the pairwise covariates.
+Following \cite{Graham2017}, we assume that all edges are independent.
+We assume that the probability density function of the edge variable $a_{ij}$ conditional on the unobserved degree effects and observed covariates has the following form: